open-telemetry/opamp-spec/specification.md

 #### agent_identification

-Properties related to identification of the agent, which can be overriden by the server if needed.
+Properties related to identification of the Agent, which can be overriden by the Server if needed.
 When new_instance_uid is set, Agent MUST update instance_uid to the value provided and use it for all further communication.

 ```protobuf